radicleart/clarity-hackathon-level1/README.md

 * allow project (saas client) and platform to charge a small minting fee
 * add marketplace and auction functionality

-The specific amount of STX required to mint is project dependent and set by the project initiator.
+The specific amount of STX required to mint is project dependent and set by the project administrator.

-To keeps things modular functioanlity is split between two main contracts
+Functionality is delivered in the following modules;

 1. nongibles.clar
 2. projects.clar
 3. error-codes.clar

-Where `nongibles.clar` manages the minting of assets / collectibles and `projects.clar` handle project administration.
-The `error-codes.clar` cloud be a resource for defining common error handling across clarity community.
+Where `nongibles.clar` manages the minting of assets / collectibles and `projects.clar` handles project administration.
+Common erros are implemented by `error-codes.clar`.

-The smart contract will connect to a decentralised SaaS application we are building for art and collectible projects.
-The idea is inspired by the Open Sea platform and our work building radicleart and loopbomb using Blockstack.
+We hope to connect these smart contracts to a platform for digital collectible.
+The project is inspired by the Open Sea platform and our work building the radicle art and loopbomb d-apps.

 ## Unit Testing